How to Create Competitor Comparison Pages That Win in AI Search

 Our study showed that while user-generated blogs and forums saw a steep decline in citations, structured review sites like G2 and Capterra saw a modest increase.

-GEO: A New Discipline for a New Era of Search
+AEO: A New Discipline for a New Era of Search

 - Own the Asset: Host the comparison on your own domain.
 This capitalizes on the AI's preference for self-sourced content and gives you narrative control.